microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-api.md

 ```

 If you are writing a UWP app that uses the Factory Orchestrator Client API, you should use the FactoryOrchestratorUWPClient class instead of FactoryOrchestratorClient.
 The FactoryOrchestratorUWPClient APIs are identical to the FactoryOrchestratorClient APIs.
 The UWP Client is available in FactoryOrchestratorUWPClientLibrary.dll.

-The complete Factory Orchestrator Client API reference is available at: `FactoryOrchestrator\Documentation\api\index.html`.

 ## Using FactoryOrchestratorUWPClient.dll in a UWP